Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Phonon-Mediated Overdoped CDW

-While the dominant wavevector for charge susceptibility has reached the experimentally observed $(\pi/3,0)$ in Fig.~\ref{fig2}(a), we avoid over-interpreting the quantitative value of this wavevector, since it is the smallest nonzero wavevector in the $6\times 6$ square lattice.
-As discussed in the SM\,\cite{Supp}, simulating larger systems (but with a higher temperature) reflects a dominant wavevector closer to $(0,0)$.
-Moreover, the phonon-mediated $|V_{\rm eff}|$ cannot peak at nonzero wavevectors if only positive onsite and nearest-neighbor couplings ($g$ and $g^\prime$) are considered.
-Therefore, it is necessary to determine a parameter regime with longer-range couplings (e.g., the next-nearest-neighbor coupling $g^{\prime\prime}$, next-next-nearest-neighbor coupling $g^{\prime\prime\prime}$, and longer-range coupling $g^{\prime\prime\prime\prime}$), where the $(\pi/3,0)$ CDW can be more precisely pinned.
-These terms stem from the electrostatic origin of the site-phonon couplings and contribute to the momentum-space modulation $g_\mathbf{q}$, which determines the small-momentum charge distributions.
+While the dominant wavevector for charge susceptibility has reached the experimentally observed $(\pi/3,0)$ in Fig.~\ref{fig:HubbardExtendedHolstein}(a), we caution against over-interpreting the quantitative value of this wavevector, given that it represents the smallest nonzero wavevector in the $6\times 6$ square lattice.
+As discussed in the Appendix \ref{app:finiteSize}, simulations of larger systems, albeit at higher temperatures, suggest a dominant wavevector shifting closer to $(0,0)$.
+Moreover, the phonon-mediated $|V_{\rm eff}|$ is unlikely to peak at nonzero wavevectors if only positive onsite and nearest-neighbor couplings ($g$ and $g^\prime$) are considered.
+This limitation necessitates the exploration of a parameter regime incorporating longer-range couplings, such as $g^{\prime\prime}$, $g^{\prime\prime\prime}$, and $g^{\prime\prime\prime\prime}$) in Eq.~\eqref{eq:HubbardExtendedHolstein}.
+These extended couplings, which originate from the electrostatic nature of the site-phonon interactions, significantly modulate the momentum-space EPC $g_\mathbf{q}$, thus shaping the small-momentum charge distributions more precisely.

-To provide a quick and infinite-resolution estimation of phonon-induce CDW orders, we find that the momentum distribution of $\chi_{\rm c}(\mathbf{q})$ can be well estimated by the random phase approximation (RPA), using the $V_{\rm eff}(\mathbf{q},\omega)$ as the vertex.
-This can be reflected by the comparison of the major parts (RPA) and insets (DQMC) in Fig.~\ref{fig2}(c).
-This estimation provides a good approximation of the small-momentum instabilities for systems with $U=8t$, since the two interactions determine small- and large-momentum susceptibilities almost independently.
+To quickly estimate phonon-induced CDW orders without system-size limitation, we utilize the random phase approximation (RPA) to map the momentum distribution of $\chi_{\rm c}(\mathbf{q})$, employing $V_{\rm eff}(\mathbf{q},\omega)$ as the interaction vertex.
+This method proves effective, as shown by comparing the RPA (major parts) and DQMC (insets) in Fig.~\ref{fig:HubbardExtendedHolstein}(c).
+The RPA successfully captures small-momentum instabilities in systems with $U=8t$, as the EPC and electronic interactions determine small- and large-momentum susceptibilities almost independently.